iPhone 6 watch. iPhone watch

 They have a square black case with two strap sizes.
 The device does not run on Android Wear, but on Garmin’s proprietary operating system, which supports connection to both Android and iOS.

-Water-resistant to 50m, the Vivoactive HR is perfect for swimming.
-A curious feature of smartwatches are Garmin cards with useful information for golfers, including distance to hole and parity for that hole.
+Water resistant to 50m, the Vivoactive HR is ideal for swimming.
+An interesting feature of the smartwatch is Garmin maps with useful information for golfers, including distance to hole and par for that hole.

 Motorola Moto 360 2